EE (telecommunications): 2010 to 2012: Everything Everywhere

 On 18 July 2011, Tom Alexander announced unexpectedly that he would step down as CEO.
-Alexander had joined Orange in 2008 and had led the company since its formation on 1 July 2010.
-It was announced that he would leave his post on 31 August 2011 and therefore as from 1 September 2011, he would be replaced by Olaf Swantee, who had held the position of Executive VP of European Activities and Sourcing for France Télécom in addition to being a member of EE's board.
+Alexander had joined Orange in 2008 and had led the company since its formation in July 2010.
+It was announced that he would leave his post on 31 August 2011 and would be replaced by Olaf Swantee, who had held the position of Executive VP of European Activities and Sourcing for France Télécom in addition to being a member of EE's board.
 Alexander said that he would remain with the company throughout the remainder of 2011 and continue to advise Swantee in his new role.
 Swantee is seen as having done an exceptional job in leading the group through the challenges of rebranding and the launch of a new technology, and was named the mobile industry's person of the year in 2013 as a result.

-On 2 November 2011 Everything Everywhere announced plans to cut a further 550 back office staff, with its sites in Bristol, Darlington, Hatfield, and Paddington affected.
+In November 2011, Everything Everywhere announced plans to cut a further 550 back office staff, with its sites in Bristol, Darlington, Hatfield, and Paddington affected.

-In April 2012, the T-Mobile network in Northern Ireland was switched off, meaning that all customers there roam onto Orange.
-However, later most T-Mobile sites were turned back on as EE has a mast sharing agreement with 3 (MBNL).
+In April 2012, the T-Mobile network in Northern Ireland was switched off, meaning that customers there roamed onto Orange.
+Later, most T-Mobile sites were turned back on as EE has a mast sharing agreement with 3.